tendermint/tendermint/docs/specification/new-spec/blockchain.md

 A vote is a signed message from a validator for a particular block.
 The vote includes information about the validator signing it.
-There are two types of votes, but they have identical structure:

 ```
 type Vote struct {